- Taking out a commerical car loan is one option for businesses looking to purchase a new vehicle

-If you’re an Australian business owner or sole trader hunting for a new vehicle, you might be eligible for a commercial car loan.
-But what are commercial car loans and how do they work?
+If you’re an Australian business owner or sole trader looking to buy a new vehicle, you may be eligible for a commercial car loan.

 Step 1.
 Understanding different types of commercial car loans